breachintelligence/nodejs-interview-assignment/README.md

 PGPASSWORD=mysecretpassword psql -h localhost -p 5432 -U postgres
 ```

-Initialize the schema and load some test data using the `init-schema.sql` file.
+Initialize the schema and load some test data using the `init-schema.sql` file located in the `sql` directory of this repo.

 ```bash
 PGPASSWORD=mysecretpassword psql -h localhost -p 5432 -U postgres -d postgres -f init-schema.sql